rjrudin/ml-migration-starter/README.md

 # Making migrations from relational databases to MarkLogic easy

 This is a starter kit for creating an application that uses [Spring Batch](http://projects.spring.io/spring-batch/) and [marklogic-spring-batch](https://github.com/sastafford/marklogic-spring-batch) for migrating data from any RDBMS into MarkLogic.
-You can clone/fork/do whatever you want with this repository to get your own application going.
+The intent is to simplify the process of creating a migration application using Spring Batch by leveraging the reusable components in marklogic-spring-batch, and by organizing a Gradle-based project for you that you can clone/fork/etc to quickly extend and customize for your specific needs.

 This project provides the following features: